Chapter 6 32 Expert Facebook Advertising Tips to Increase Profits

 But at the end of the day, Facebook’s audience is growing –– and so too is webstore traffic from the platform.
 It’s clear that Facebook is a powerful force for all brands, and retailers have a bit of a leg up.

 For one, retailers have something to market.
 A product that can solve a specific problem, and a target audience for whom that product is ideal.
 Second, retailers have customer data and can use that data to retarget as well as find lookalike audiences.
 And finally, retailers can use Facebook checkout and Shop to encourage users to buy –– without them ever even having to leave that platform (reducing checkout friction and abandoned carts).

-Their tips cover the full gamut of Facebook Advertising: dynamic ads, creative copy, retargeting, landing page match concepts and much more.
+Their tips cover the full gamut of Facebook Advertising campaigns: dynamic ads, creative copy, retargeting, improving click-through-rate, landing page match concepts and much more.

 It all comes down to one thing: is your Facebook advertising strategy as buttoned up as it could be?

 The best part of Facebook Ads –– for an advertiser at least –– is just how much they know about their users: from preferences to behaviors and all the very detailed context added to each of those.
 This means that identifying and reaching one’s potential target audience is relatively easy.